BFI FAN C (4)

 Being Hijra

 Mae ein prosiect Gwnaethpwyd yng Nghymru (sy’n dathlu ffilmiau gyda chysylltiad Cymreig) yn cael ei gyllido tan 31 Mawrth 2023 ar hyn o bryd.
 Rydym wrthi’n gweithio ar gynllun cyllido ar gyfer y dyfodol, gyda ffilmiau megis Being Hijra a London Recruits yn ein calendr.
 Byddwn hefyd yn cydweithio â’n partneriaid Ffilm Cymru Wales / BFI Network Cymru i gefnogi gwneuthurwyr ffilmiau newydd ledled y DU.ain 2023 ar hyn o bryd.
-Rydym wrthi’n gweithio ar gynllun cyllido ar gyfer y dyfodol, gyda ffilmiau megis Being Hijra a London Recruits yn ein calendr.
+Rydym wrthi’n gweithio ar gynllun cyllido ar gyfer y dyfodol, gyda ffilmiau megis India’s 1st Best Trans Model Agency a Comrade Tambo’s London Recruits yn ein calendr.
 Byddwn hefyd yn cydweithio â’n partneriaid Ffilm Cymru Wales / BFI Network Cymru i gefnogi gwneuthurwyr ffilmiau newydd ledled y DU.

 Byddwn yn cydweithio â BFI Film Academy Plus, sydd newydd ei gyhoeddi fel y cynnig addysgiadol mewn canolfannau ledled y DU, a fydd yn helpu’r rheiny sydd rhwng 16 a 25 mlwydd oed i ffilmio llwybrau gyrfa a diwylliant.
 Bydd y cynnig yn cael ei redeg yng Nghymru gan Chapter a bydd cyllideb yn cefnogi dosbarthiadau meistr, dangosiadau a bwrsarïau.
 Bydd y cynllun yn helpu ffans ffilm ifanc i ddysgu am y diwydiant, gwylio sinema ddiwylliannol, dod i adnabod eu canolfannau lleol a datblygu sgiliau fel gwneuthurwyr ffilmiau a churaduron annibynnol.